Ayr: Economy

+Chevron Technical Services.
+Prestwick Spaceport launched a bid in partnership with South Ayrshire Council to become a spaceport focusing on small satellite launches, microgravity experiments and crewed missions for human spaceflight.
+It received funding via the Ayrshire Growth Deal of £80 million, with an additional £18 million from the UK Government and £5 million from the Scottish Government.
+The spaceport will support carrying small satellites into orbit via horizontal launch, or “air launch”, using aircraft that fly out over the Atlantic Ocean.

-To the north of Ayr is the adjoining town of Prestwick, which is known for its golf and aviation industries thanks to the presence of Glasgow Prestwick Airport.
-Only 5 mi north of Ayr is Troon, a golf and seaside resort which regularly hosts the British Open Championship.
+Only 5 mi north of Ayr is Troon, a golf and seaside resort which regularly hosts the Open Championship.
 Ayr has three golf courses in Bellisle, Seafield and Dalmilling, as well as a private course called St Cuthberts.
-The area is synonymous as a seaside resort, with the south of the town housing the Craig Tara and Haven (formerly Butlins) holiday parks.
+The area is also known as a seaside resort, with the south of the town housing the Craig Tara and Haven (formerly Butlins) holiday parks.
 The suburban village of Alloway to the south of the town is also well established for its associations with the poet Robert Burns.
 Further south, the fishing village of Dunure takes in a ruined castle which was formerly owned by the Kennedy family.

 In 1973, Ayr hosted the Royal National Mòd.
 Ayr has hosted the Scottish Grand National horse-racing steeplechase annually since 1966 and the Scottish International Airshow since 2014.